This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Submission of Form to SSM after registration

-• Prepare resolutions for First Board of Directors’ Meeting
+• Prepare resolutions for the First Board of Directors’ Meeting

-• Prepare resolution to open the company’s bank account (Free up to 2 accounts)
+• Prepare a resolution to open the company’s bank account (Free up to 2 accounts)

-• Prepare 2 sets of certified true copies of incorporation documents
+• Prepare 2 sets of certified true copies of the incorporation documents

 • Free incorporation consulting & advisory services